mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **NEW SERVICES: SQL INVOKER**

-Sql Invoker Sql Invoker is designed to invoke stored procedure and/or stored function.
+Sql Invoker is designed to invoke stored procedure and/or stored function.
 In this moment, the service supports only:
 Stored procedures that does not return result sets and consequently: performs database side effects get results from INOUT and OUT parameters